 An insurance company becomes a member when it is granted a certificate of authority, or license, by the Texas Department of Insurance.
-Membership is mandatory for all insurance companies licensed in Texas to write the types of life, accident and health, or annuity business protected by the Association.
+Membership is mandatory for all insurance companies licensed in Texas to write the types of life, accident and health, HMO, or annuity business protected by the Association.

-An insurance company is excluded from membership if it is licensed by the Texas Department of Insurance as one of the following: (1) a fraternal benefit society, (2) a reciprocal or interinsurance exchange, (3) a health maintenance organization (HMO), (4) a mandatory state pooling plan, (5) a charitable gift-only annuity company or (6) a program or entity similar to any of the above excluded entities.
+An insurance company is excluded from membership if it is licensed by the Texas Department of Insurance as one of the following: (1) a fraternal benefit society, (2) a reciprocal or interinsurance exchange, (3) a mandatory state pooling plan, (4) a charitable gift-only annuity company, or (5) a program or entity similar to any of the above excluded entities.